-How to Clean Up Your Credit Before Applying for a Mortgage Guide
+How to Clean Up Your Credit Before Buying a House

 When it comes to credit profiles, what is expected of you to be worthy of a mortgage?
 Is it a score of over 680?
 Maybe it’s limited unsecured debt or a bit of both?

 To keep things simple: the better your credit, the less likely you will default on a loan.
 Meaning your chances for mortgage approval are higher than they’d be with poor credit, at least that’s how lenders see it.